Safety First: costs for rescue services are covered.

 Huayna Potosi can be climbed by complete beginners and provides amazing views of the Cordillera Real, Lake Titicaca (3810m) and the Altiplano (4000m).
 If hoping to climb higher mountains in the area, Huayna Potosi is a good starter!

-Important: You will need to go to the local agency office 1 or 2 days before your adventure for a fitting of your climbing equipment.
+Important: You must go to the local agency office 1 or 2 days before your adventure to try on your climbing equipment.

 Itinerary